Warmouth: Life history

 Spawning for the warmouth begins usually begins when water temperatures reach 21.1 C. Their spawning often begins in May and lasts until July.
 Nests are primarily constructed on rock or gravel substrates, usually located in or near to some type of structure in the water column.
 Unlike most other Lepomis species, the warmouth does not nest in a colony unless ideal nesting habitat is limited.
 When in breeding condition, the males' eyes turn red.
 After the female lays her eggs, the male fertilizes the eggs and aggressively defends the nest, eggs and fry from any intruder-including other females.
 Males are most commonly found defending the nest for up to five days later until the fry have hatched.
 Young warmouth spend most of their time hiding under benthic substrate available to avoid predators.
 Most are considered sexually mature after one year, but often the size of a fish indicates its maturity rather than time.
 Males usually grow faster than females.
 Different habitat conditions also reflect the lifespan of the warmouth, which varies from three to eight years.

 The warmouth is an extremely adaptable species that can survive in many different conditions, in many river systems east of the Rocky Mountains.
 Often, the warmouth prefers habitats where there is slower-moving water.
 The most common cause of concern for the warmouth is hybridization with other Lepomis spp. that often inhabit the same areas as the warmouth.
-The species known to hybridize with it are L. cyanellus and L. macrochirus, as well as largemouth bass Micropterus salmoides and black crappie Pomoxis nigromaculatus.
+The species known to hybridize with it are the green sunfish (L. cyanellus) and the bluegill (L. macrochirus), as well as the largemouth bass (Micropterus salmoides) and the black crappie (Pomoxis nigromaculatus).
 This does not seem to affect the overall health or longevity of the species.

 Since warmouths are not migratory fish, their populations should be relatively easily monitored throughout much of their existing ranges.
 According to Warren, there is no threat or current concern for the warmouth.